-describes the ways to sort elements in collections and describes String collation, both default and language-specific collation using ICU.
+describes the ways to sort elements in collections.

-5.1 An Introduction to Collections
+4.1 An Introduction to Collections

 Instances of the Collection classes are specialized to manage an indeterminate number of objects as a group using unnamed instance variables.
 All instances of Collection subclasses support protocols for adding and removing elements (as long as the collection is not invariant), for iterating over the elements, and for testing the presence of an object.
 Collections can be classified by whether or not they maintain a specified order for their elements, whether or not key-based lookup is supported, and the kinds of objects they can reference.